-We all know what a difficult task can be Dynamics NAV reports upgrade if you decide to change your reporting technology from Classic to RDLC.
+We all know what a difficult task can be Dynamics NAV report upgrade if you decide to change your reporting technology from Classic to RDLC.
 It requires quite a bit of knowledge and experience to make your reports look and work the same way as they did before.
 However, once you can identify all the tricky places that might cause problems and know what are the possible solutions for these problems, it is not really that painful.
 I hope this article will help you to make Dynamics NAV reports upgrade more joyful experience.

-I will review 5 important topics related to NAV reports upgrade – starting with most common issues that cause problems in almost every report and finishing with a little more advanced features that you might not meet as often, but when you do, it might cause a lot of trouble.
+I will review 5 important topics related to Dynamics NAV report upgrade – starting with most common issues that cause problems in almost every report and finishing with a little more advanced features that you might not meet as often, but when you do, it might cause a lot of trouble.

 1. Section visibilities